As we shrug off our heavy coats, gardens across the country are bursting into life.

 Their outdoor gardens promise striking displays of blues at this time of year (scilla, anemone, pulmonaria and iris), while the Damask rose and Persian buttercups are in flower elsewhere.

-Normally only available to hire for private functions, the gardens are open to the public on 19 and 20 April.
+Normally only available to hire for private functions, the gardens of this 1653 country house are open to the public as part of the National Garden Scheme.

 They include a 3.5 acre wildflower meadow surrounded by nearly 400 metres of hedgerow, Victorian walled gardens, and unique features including a carved beech statue of Robin Hood, and a sundial as old as the house itself.